If you love chocolate peanut butter cups, then this yummy protein fudge is for you! Plus, it's quick and easy to make!

-You likely wouldn't guess this fudge is high in protein or even keto friendly since it's got everything you'd want: it's rich and creamy, full of chocolate and peanut butter yumminess, and it melts in your mouth.
+You likely wouldn't guess this fudge is high in protein or even low in carbs or keto-friendly since it's got everything you'd want: it's rich and creamy, full of chocolate and peanut butter yumminess, and it melts in your mouth.

 This fudge is incredibly quick and easy to make, too.
 The hardest part is waiting for the fudge to set in the fridge.
 But, be patient the wait is totally worth it!
 When done, you get fudgy treats to last you throughout the week!

-Why This Keto Fudge is An Ideal Treat
+Why This Protein Fudge is An Ideal Treat

 - It's easy to make.
-This keto chocolate peanut butter fudge takes less than 15 minutes to prepare before it goes in the fridge to set.
+This protein fudge takes less than 15 minutes to prepare before it goes in the fridge to set.

 - It's filling.
 High-protein snacks help keep you full for longer periods of time, making it less likely for you to overeat or snack between meals.
 This keto fudge is 31 percent protein, which is considered "high."